wp-plugins/forget-about-shortcode-buttons/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Save buttons!
+* Prevent directory listing of folders by adding blank index.php files to all folders - silence is golden!

 = 1.0.4 =
 * Bug fix - properly use WP versioning and cache busting methods - upgrading to 1.0.3 caused some layout errors for some users as assets were being loaded from the cache - should be no more problems regarding caching and updating the plugin now